 It is sometimes desirable to run services, such as a database or server, concurrently with a workflow.
-The toil.job.Job.Service class provides a simple mechanism for spawning such a service within a Toil workflow, allowing precise specification of the start and end time of the service, and providing start and end methods to use for initialization and cleanup.
+The toil.job.
+Job.
+Service class provides a simple mechanism for spawning such a service within a Toil workflow, allowing precise specification of the start and end time of the service, and providing start and end methods to use for initialization and cleanup.
 The following simple, conceptual example illustrates how services work:

+'''

+from toil.common import Toil

+from toil.job import Job

 class DemoService(Job.Service):

 def start(self, fileStore):

 Start up a database/service here

 '''

 '''

 Return a value that enables another process to connect to the database

 return "loginCredentials"

 def check(self):

 A function that if it returns False causes the service to quit

 If it raises an exception the service is killed and an error is reported

+return True

 def stop(self, fileStore):

 Cleanup the database here

 pass

 j = Job()

 s = DemoService()

 loginCredentialsPromise = j.addService(s)

 def dbFn(loginCredentials):

 Use the login credentials returned from the service's start method to connect

-→to the service
+\rightarrowto the service

 pass

 j.addChildFn(dbFn, loginCredentialsPromise)

 if name=="main":

 options = Job.Runner.getDefaultOptions("./toilWorkflowRun")

 options.logLevel = "INFO"

 options.clean = "always"

 with Toil (options) as toil:

 toil.start(j)

 '''